Acopum/wordCount/README.md

 # wordCount

+After compiling, running EXE file created from CPP opens program in command prompt.
+User inputs filename and target words to search file for.
+Output is each target word specified, along with number of occurences in target file.

 ## Purpose

 To count the occurences of a specified string in a simple text file using a C++ program.